EuropeanaNewspapers/ner-corpora/README.md

 ### Known issues

-The way the above corpora were produced, additional work is required to leverage the data for tasks such as evaluation, where gold standard quality is required as the data still contains many OCR errors.
-Further information on data quality issues and instructions to clean up the data can be found in the [wiki](https://github.com/EuropeanaNewspapers/ner-corpora/wiki).
+The way the data was produced, this corpus still contains many OCR errors, which is why further work is still needed to leverage it for demanding tasks like evaluation, where gold standard quality is required.
+Further information on data quality issues and instructions for data cleaning can be found in the [wiki](https://github.com/EuropeanaNewspapers/ner-corpora/wiki).